RCompare

 Features

 RCompare provides comprehensive file and directory comparison capabilities with a focus on performance and cross-platform compatibility.
-The utility offers both command-line and graphical user interfaces, making it accessible to both power users and general audiences.
+The project offers command-line, desktop GUI, and C API surfaces, making it suitable for both interactive and automated workflows.

 Core Capabilities